Abstract Painting - Pushing the Boundaries

 Instructor: Diane Williams and Chuck Potter

-It is completely natural to fall in love with all of your marks, but here is where you have to sacrifice many of those marks in order to direct your energy into a cohesive painting.
-Discovering composition is the most difficult stage of the painting, but can be very satisfying.
+Discovering composition is the most difficult stage of the painting but can be very satisfying.
 Practice taking chances so that you push beyond good work into really great paintings.

 Instructors: Diane Williams and Chuck Potter both hold Master of Fine Arts degrees in Studio Art and Consciousness studies from John F Kennedy University in Berkeley.
 They studied at the University of Hangzhou China, incorporating calligraphy, traditional Chinese landscape painting and Chinese medicine with their western art practices.
 Their studios are in Crockett, Benicia and Greenville.